technomancy/bussard/readme.md

 ## Status

-Currently most of the engine features are coded, albeit with less polish than desirable in some cases.
-However, there are only a handful of missions, and the worlds and characters are not sketched out in much detail at all yet.
+Currently most of the engine features are coded, some more polished than others.
+However, there are only a handful of missions, and the characters are not sketched out in much detail at all yet.

 See the list of
 [open issues](https://gitlab.com/technomancy/bussard/issues) to see